-The purpose of this report has been to share our own experience and knowledge gained in investigating the Rand and the South African economy, in order to provide an overview of where the Rand should be from an historical and fundamental perspective, and where we can expect the market to move in future, from an Elliott Wave perspective.
+The purpose of this report has been to share our own experience and knowledge gained in investigating the Rand and the South African economy.

+In essence, an overview of where the Rand should be from an historical and fundamental perspective, why it has moved has it has, and where we can expect the market to move in future, from an Elliott Wave perspective.